 This position’s best-ever result is second place, courtesy of Patrick Depailler in 1978.

 The furthest back win at the Austrian Grand Prix came from 14th on the grid in 1977, when Alan Jones took the Shadow team’s only F1 victory.

 The driver starting 14th has recorded four podium finishes in total – far more than any other grid slot outside of the top eight.

 The driver starting from 14th has also scored on more occasions than any other grid slot outside the top ten.
-Strangely, 14th has supplied just one less top ten finish as the sixth grid slot.
+Strangely, 14th has supplied only two fewer top ten finishes than the sixth grid slot.

 The driver starting from 16th at the Red Bull Ring has recorded DNFs on only ten occasions; that’s tied with seventh as the least non-finishes from any grid slot apart from pole.

-The diver starting 17th has retired from each of the last two races held at the Red Bull Ring.
+The diver starting 17th has retired from two of the last three races held at the Red Bull Ring.
 In the first Austrian Grand Prix to be held at the Österreichring in 1970, Rolf Stommelen finished third having started 17th on the grid.
 The grid slot is yet to replicate that success and has scored only four times since.

 1974 is the only year that the driver starting 20th has scored, with Vittorio Brambilla finishing in sixth place.
 Since then, there have been six top ten finishes, but none of those finishes supplied points.

 There have been ten pit lane starts at the Red Bull Ring.
 Fernando Alonso’s eighth place in 2018 is the only time that a driver starting from the pit lane at the Red Bull Ring has scored points, while Daniil Kvyat and Felipe Massa’s retirements in 2016 are the only times that a driver starting from the pit lane has failed to finish.